+Psychiatry is a specific branch of medicine that focuses on diagnosing mental illness, substance abuse issues as well as behavioral disorders.
+A psychiatrist is a medical doctor with an M.D. or a D.O.
+They can prescribe psychiatric medications for mental health problems and provide clients with medication management and sometimes therapy as well.
 Here you will find articles about psychiatry works, what it’s used to treat, and the ways it can help people with mental health issues.
 We will show you some reasons to consider seeing a psychiatrist and how it might benefit you.
 You’ll read about how psychiatrists support people on their journey to mental wellness.

 Medically Reviewed By: Aaron Horn, LMFT, MA

 Psychiatry is a field that is dedicated to diagnosing and preventing mental illnesses.
-A psychiatrist examines a patient and conducts a series of evaluations to determine what a person's condition is.
-They may use the Diagnostic and Statistical Manual of Mental Disorders (DSM) or International Classification of Diseases (ICD).
+A psychiatrist examines a patient and conducts a series of evaluations to determine a person's condition.
+They may use the Diagnostic and Statistical Manual of Mental Disorders (DSM) or the International Classification of Diseases (ICD).
 The DSM-V was published in 2013 and included new diagnoses.
 The word psyche is derived from the ancient Greek word for "soul."
 A German physician Johann Christian Reil created the term "psychiatry."
-He coined the word in 1808.
+He coined the phrase in 1808.
 The word means 'medical treatment of the soul.'
-The word psych means "soul" in Ancient Greek (psykhē "soul" ;), iatry means "medical treatment," and comes from the Greek word iātrikos "medical treatment" or "healing."
+The word psych means "soul" in Ancient Greek (psykhē "soul" ;), try means "medical treatment," and comes from the Greek word iātrikos, "medical treatment" or "healing."

 There are different psychiatric approaches when treating a patient.
 The biomedical model focuses on helping a person get relief from their illness or condition.
 It focuses on a specific problem and solves it using biological solutions.
 Medicine is something that the model uses to help people find relief.
 The biomedical model helps people "feel better" from their condition.
 It strives to help the person become more healthy.
 The biomedical model focuses on the pathology, biochemistry, and physiology of a disorder or illness.
 However, this model doesn't factor into account social and emotional issues.